Renu987/AWS-DevOps-Projects/Project-ECR/Readme.md

 For the source provider, choose GitHub and connect to github.(https://github.com/Renu987/AWS-DevOps-Projects)

-Create a service role
+Create a service role and attach this poloicies (AmazonSSMFullAccess + AmazonEC2ContainerRegistryFullAccess + AmazonElasticContainerRegistryPublicFullAccess + S3 full access  )

 Add build spec file path (Project-ECR/buildspec.yml)

 Create build project.

-Go to AWS systems Manager-->Parameter store --> Add ecr url.
+Go to AWS systems Manager-->Parameter store --> Add ecr url

-Go to IAM role and attach AWS SSM full access policy, ECR policy to the created role (AmazonSSMFullAccess + AmazonEC2ContainerRegistryFullAccess + AmazonElasticContainerRegistryPublicFullAccess )

 Start build --> u can see the image is build and pushed to your ecr repo.